India-Alliance/Fuzzy-Matcher/README.md

 ```bash
  python driver.py test.csv -v
 ```
+A log of errors can be found in `log.txt` after running this command.

 If you want to use the fuzzy matcher, you need to provide which columns contain university names: